Det-Tech/smart-contract/README.md

 The ERCevents contract is used to ensure that events are still emitted from the original address even after the TrueUSD contract is delegated.

+### Admins/...
+### TokenController.sol

+This contract is the owner of TrueUSD.sol.
+Consists of an Owner key, Mint Pause Keys, Mint Key, and Mint Ratify Keys.
+It's also responsible for configuring constants and upgrading the token contract

+### MultiSigOwner.sol

+This contract is the owner of TokenController.sol.
+It turns every function that only the owner can access into a multisig function that requires 2/3 approvals.

+### Proxy/...

+### ProxyStorage.sol
+Storage layout of TrueUSD.
+Makes upgrades safer.

+### HasOwner.sol
+Our own implementation of Claimable Contract.

 ### BurnableTokenWithBounds.sol

 This limits the minimum and maximum number of tokens that can be burned (redeemed) at once.